sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 }}}
 See [[https://trac.sagemath.org/ticket/30111|Meta-ticket #30111: Unicode support]] for more information.

+=== Using Python 3.6+ language and library features in sagelib ===

+[[https://trac.sagemath.org/ticket/29756|Meta-ticket #29756]] provides a starting point for a discussion of new features of the Python language and standard library to bring them to systematic use in sagelib.

 == Package upgrades ==

 The removal of support for Python 2 will enable major package upgrades.